llvm-doe-org/llvm-project/clang/README-OpenACC-design.md

       yet.
 * A gang reduction specified on an orphaned `acc loop` directive because the enclosing compute construct to which the reduction would normally be applied during translation is not statically visible.
+A restriction against this case already appears in OpenACC 2.7 (and earlier), but it does not include the case of a gang reduction for a gang-shared variable on a non-gang loop.
+Text has been proposed for inclusion in the OpenACC spec after 2.7 to clarify.
-* `acc loop` directive that observes `num_workers` and `vector_length`
-  because the enclosing compute construct from which those clauses would normally be applied during translation is not statically visible.
+* Orphaned `acc loop` directive that observes `num_workers` and `vector_length` because the enclosing compute construct from which those clauses would normally be applied during translation is not statically visible.
 * Multiple reference counters because OpenMP has just one reference counter.